r0fld4nc3/Stellaris-Exe-Checksum-Patcher/README.md

 ## 📣 Summary

-An easy and painless way to patch the game's executable so that mods are compatible with Ironman mode therefore also enabling the pursuit of Achievements with a mooded game.
+An easy and painless way to patch the game's executable so that mods are compatible with Ironman mode therefore also enabling the pursuit of Achievements with a modded game.

 Download the executable by clicking the above **``Downloads``** button or in [Releases](https://github.com/r0fld4nc3/stellaris-exe-checksum-patcher/releases).